 It’s unclear how successful each borrower will be.
 Small businesses still have many hurdles, and some of the borrowers say business advice is as vital as the loan.

 Paula Tejada, for example, took out a micro-loan through the Mission-based Women’s Initiative for Self Employment in 1996 to support Chile Lindo Empanadas, her shop on 16th Street; then she took out another one in 1999.
 This past winter marked the first time Tejada’s business has been in the black since she bought it 15 years ago.
 The money is helpful in the short-term, she said, but technical assistance is necessary.

 “We’re just going by instinct and our common sense, which not necessarily is the best way to do things as a professional.”

 A 2011 report on the scale of domestic micro-lending speaks to her point.
 Produced by the Aspen Institute, the report found that the vast majority of 263 successful micro-enterprise development organizations polled for the study offered services beyond the standard micro-loan.
-Organizations that educate their clients about the logistics of entrepreneurship, like crafting business plans, “are likely the leading edge of a move in the industry to respond to the increased debt challenges of prospective borrowers.”
+Organizations that educate their clients about the logistics of entrepreneurship, like crafting business plans, “ the debt collector chasing their debts are likely the leading edge of a move in the industry to respond to the increased debt challenges of prospective borrowers.”
 The report also notes that “future surveys will likely show even more institutions engaged in these services.”

 Hand-holding has become a top priority of the association for micro-lenders in recent years, said spokeswoman Heidi Pickman.
 Four out of five business owners who receive training and consultation in their first five years are likely to see their businesses grow, she said.
 According to the association’s figures, the 21,309 businesses served in 2009 have created more than 41,000 jobs.